Code-Institute-Submissions/pawoods-project2/README.md

    - Fixed by declaring the `timeInterval` variable globally and clearing the interval before setting it within the `startTimer` function.

 #### Unfixed Bugs

+There are no unfixed bugs that I am aware of.

 ---